-Future lithography systems must produce chips with smaller feature sizes, while maintaining throughput comparable to today's optical lithography systems.
-This places stringent data handling requirements on the design of any direct-write maskless system.
+Future lithography systems must produce chips with smaller feature sizes while maintaining throughput comparable to today's optical lithography systems.
+This places stringent data-handling requirements on the design of any direct-write maskless system.
 Optical projection systems use a mask to project the entire chip pattern in one flash.
 An entire wafer can then be written in a few hundreds of such flashes.
-To be competitive with today's optical lithography systems, direct write maskless lithography needs to achieve throughput of one wafer layer per minute.
-In addition, to achieve the required 1 nm edge placement with 22 nm pixels in 45 nm technology, a 5-bit per pixel data representation is needed.
-Combining these together, the data rate requirement for a maskless lithography system is about 12 Tb/s.
-To achieve such a data rate, we have recently proposed a data path architecture shown in Figure 1 [1], [2], [4], [34].
-In this architecture, rasterized, flattened layouts of an integrated circuit (IC) are compressed and stored in a mass storage system.
+To be competitive with today's optical lithography systems, direct-write maskless lithography needs to achieve throughput of one wafer layer per minute.
+In addition, to achieve the required 1-nm edge placement with 22-nm pixels in 45-nm technology, a 5-bit/pixel data representation is needed.
+Combining these together, the data rate requirement for a maskless lithography system is ~ 12 Tb/s.
+To achieve such a data rate, we have recently proposed a datapath architecture shown in Fig. 1.1-5 In this architecture rasterized, flattened layouts of an integrated circuit are compressed and stored in a mass storage system.
 The compressed layouts are then transferred to the processor board with enough memory to store one layer at a time.
 This board will then transfer the compressed layout to the writer chip, composed of a large number of decoders and actual writing elements.
-The outputs of the decoders correspond to uncompressed layout data and are fed into D/A converters driving the writing elements such as a micro-mirror array or E-beam writers.
+The outputs of the decoders correspond to uncompressed layout data and are fed into digital-toanalog converters driving the writing elements, such as a micromirror array or E-beam writers.6-12